rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Let's talk process bureaucracy.
 Working in empirical world means procedural protocols.
 Scrum is a procedural protocol: consider continuous improvement process with retrospectives or team velocity calculation,  these are all very empirical.
-Test plans and test cases are also procedural protocols.
+Test plans, test cases, coding and formatting standards, git hygiene, are also procedural protocols.
 In contrast, the deductive needs a cushy couch.
 Deductive and bureaucracy, IMO, do not mix well.
 Waterfall was a failed idea of applying a deductive approach to project management.
 There is a lot of real word complexity in project management and empirical is needed (see also [Defined Process Vs Empirical Process](https://premieragile.com/defined-vs-empirical-process/)).